 Drought Relief Assistance Scheme

-The Drought Relief Assistance Scheme (DRAS) helps primary producers with drought-declared properties to:
+The Drought Relief Assistance Scheme (DRAS) has helped primary producers with drought-declared properties to:

 - manage the welfare of their core breeding herd during drought